thecoshman/pir-8/ISA.md

 The ADR register is a 16-bit register, it's value can be set/read to the general purpose registers.
 The registers A and B are paired, as are the registers C and D.
-Although still two distinct bytes, the B and D registers should be considered the more significant byte whilst A and C registers the lesser; the more significant byte will be stored at the lower address in the stack, the pair of registers are big-endian.
+Although still two distinct bytes, the B and D registers should be considered the more significant byte whilst A and C registers the lesser.

 These ADR manipulation operations are of pattern `0000 10DR`.
 The D bit indicates the direction; 0 for write-to and 1 for read-from the ADR register.